-Master elections use a single lock file (the Election path) and the regular Consul Lock API.
-The contents of the lock file is the ID of the current master.
+Leader elections use a single lock file (the Election path) and the regular Consul Lock API.
+The contents of the lock file is the ID of the current primary.

 Watches use the Consul long polling Get call.
-They cannot be interrupted, so we use a long poll whose duration is set by the -topo_consul_watch_poll_duration flag.
+They cannot be interrupted, so we use a long poll whose duration is set by the -topo\consul\watch\poll\duration flag.
 Canceling a watch may have to wait until the end of a polling cycle with that duration before returning.